chromatone/chromatone.center/theory/scales/study/index.md

 ---
 title: Study of scales
-subtitle: The principles for analyzing different combinations of notes
+description: The principles for analyzing different combinations of notes

 date: 2021-09-30
 ---